-MSU Authorizing Contracts between the University and a Member of its Faculty, Research Staff, or Coaching Staff or a Company in which the Employee has an Interest under Specified Circumstances Policy
+Authorizing Contracts between the University and Faculty, Research Staff, Coaching Staff, or Company with which Employee has Interest

-In fulfillment of University of Louisiana System policy M-15, McNeese State University has established this policy authorizing contracts between the university and a member of the faculty, research staff, or coaching staff or a company in which the employee has an interest under specified circumstances.
-This policy is established to fulfill the System obligation to assist in the important mission of economic development, technology transfer, commercialization of technology, and coaching endeavors as provided for in Louisiana R.S.
+In fulfillment of University of Louisiana System (ULS) Policy M-(15), McNeese State University has established this policy authorizing contracts between the University and a member of the faculty, research staff, or coaching staff or a company in which the employee has an interest under specified circumstances.
+This policy is established to fulfill the ULS obligation to assist in the important mission of economic development, technology transfer, commercialization of technology, and coaching endeavors as provided for in Louisiana R.S.
 42:1101 to R.S.
-42:1148, especially 42:1111, 42:1112, 42:1113, and 42:1123(10)
+42:1148, especially 42:1111, 42:1112, 42:1113, and 42:1123(10).

-The following definitions shall apply throughout the remainder of this policy section:
+The following definitions shall apply throughout the remainder of this policy:

-- “Employee” means any member of a faculty, research staff, or coaching staff at McNeese State University within the University of Louisiana System.
+- Employee: Any member of faculty, research staff, or coaching staff at the University.

 Types of Contracts Permitted

-For a proposed contract between McNeese State University and an employee or between McNeese State University and the private entity to be permitted under this policy, the contract must relate to either: 1) the disposition of a patent, copyright, licensing right, or royalty which is attached to a discovery, technique, technology, or activity resulting from research done, in whole or in part, by the employee in the course of his or her employment at the university; 2) a business activity relating to or resulting from research conducted, in whole or in part, by McNeese State University employee in the course of his or her employment at the university; or 3) a business activity relating to or resulting from a coaching activity of a McNeese State University employee conducted in the course of his or her employment at the university.
-All contracts between the university and an employee or private entity must be in accordance with the following minimum provisions:
+For a proposed contract between McNeese State University and an employee or between McNeese State University and the private entity to be permitted under this policy, the contract must relate to either: 1) the disposition of a patent, copyright, licensing right, or royalty which is attached to a discovery, technique, technology, or activity resulting from research done, in whole or in part, by the employee in the course of their employment at the University; 2) a business activity relating to or resulting from research conducted, in whole or in part, by a University employee in the course of their employment at the University; or 3) a business activity relating to or resulting from a coaching activity of a University employee conducted in the course of their employment at the University.
+All contracts between the University and an employee or private entity must be in accordance with the following minimum provisions:

 - All contracts and correspondence must be in writing;

-- All negotiations between an employee, or the private entity, and the university must be at arm’s length.
-Neither the employee nor his or her immediate family, when they are also employed by the university, may participate in negotiations or decision making on behalf of the university.
-Contracts otherwise permitted will be disallowed when an employee or member of the employee’s immediate family has participated on behalf of the university in the negotiation of a contract.
-The university may, however, elect to consult the employee regarding technical or scientific aspects of the proposed contract;
+- All negotiations between an employee, or the private entity, and the University must be at “arm’s length.”
+Neither the employee nor their immediate family, when they are also employed by the University, may participate in negotiations or decision-making on behalf of the University.
+Contracts otherwise permitted will be disallowed when an employee or member of the employee’s immediate family has participated on behalf of the University in the negotiation of a contract.
+The University may, however, elect to consult the employee regarding technical or scientific aspects of the proposed contract;

-- An appropriate university official must certify to the committee that entering into the contract will not interfere or conflict with the performance of the employee or the employee’s fulfillment of his/her obligation to the university;
+- An appropriate University official must certify to the committee that entering into the contract will not interfere or conflict with the performance of the employee or the employee’s fulfillment of their obligation to the University;

-- Compensation to the university for the use of services, supplies, facilities, equipment, or technology must be paid at the same rate that such services, supplies, facilities, equipment, or technology would be made available to the general public or to others under arms-length negotiated contracts.
+- Compensation to the University for the use of services, supplies, facilities, equipment, or technology must be paid at the same rate that such services, supplies, facilities, equipment, or technology would be made available to the general public or to others under arms-length negotiated contracts; and

 Intellectual Property and Shared Royalties

-In addition to the minimum contract provisions previously mentioned, University of Louisiana System Policy FS III.VI.-1 contains provisions and requirements relating to intellectual property and shared royalties.
-McNeese State University has adopted this system policy as university policy.
-The provisions of University of Louisiana System Policy FS III.VI.-1, as they relate to this policy, shall also be followed where applicable.
+In addition to the minimum contract provisions previously mentioned, ULS Policy FS–III.VI.-1a contains provisions and requirements relating to intellectual property and shared royalties.
+McNeese State University has adopted this system policy as University policy.
+The provisions of ULS Policy FS III.VI.-1a, as they relate to this policy, shall also be followed where applicable.

 Contracts and Agreements Involving the McNeese State University Foundation

-Separate public not-for-profit corporations are frequently established to perform certain duties in support of the university.
-Among these are the tasks of accepting, buying, selling, leasing, licensing, or otherwise alienating intellectual property assigned to it by the university.
-When a contract, or agreement, is proposed as stipulated above except that it is between the employee and the McNeese State University Foundation or a private entity and the foundation, then for purposes of this policy it shall be deemed to be between the employee or the private entity and university for approval and review purposes.
-In such cases, all of the above policy essentials apply except the negotiation and the final contract execution (signing).
-Approved university policy and procedures must be followed within the university prior to final approval and execution.
-In such a case, the tasks of negotiation and final execution of the contract reside with the foundation.
-Nothing in this policy is intended to preempt, influence, eliminate, or diminish the due diligence responsibilities of the foundation.
+Separate public not-for-profit corporations are frequently established to perform certain duties in support of the University.
+Among these are the tasks of accepting, buying, selling, leasing, licensing, or otherwise alienating intellectual property assigned to it by the University.
+When a contract, or agreement, is proposed as stipulated above except that it is between the employee and the McNeese State University Foundation or a private entity and the Foundation, then, for purposes of this policy, it shall be deemed to be between the employee or the private entity and University for approval and review purposes.
+In such cases, all the above policy essentials apply except the negotiation and the final contract execution (signing).
+Approved University policy and procedures must be followed within the University prior to final approval and execution.
+In such a case, the tasks of negotiation and final execution of the contract reside with the Foundation.
+Nothing in this policy is intended to preempt, influence, eliminate, or diminish the due diligence responsibilities of the Foundation.

 Relationship to Policy on Outside Employment

-Nothing in this policy shall be used to preempt, influence, eliminate, or diminish ULS policy on outside employment.
+Nothing in this policy shall be used to preempt, influence, eliminate, or diminish ULS Policy FS-III.VII-1 on outside employment.